mjvanderveen/dashboards/README.md

 ```
 $ sudo apt-get install mongodb
 ```
+* Make sure mongodb is running as a service

 sudo apt-get install mongodb
 * Bower - You're going to use the [Bower Package Manager](http://bower.io/) to manage your front-end packages, in order to install it make sure you've installed Node.js and npm, then install bower globally using npm: